AtifNaveed/HudSwiftPackage/README.md

-# ProgessHud using swift package.
+# ProgessHud or Activity indicator using swift package.

 ## How to use this package?
 **Open xCode Project:**